 9. Bust of a Veiled Woman (Puritas)

-The Bust of a Veiled Woman or Puritas is a marble sculpture created by Corradini.
-The sculpture depicts a young woman, possibly an allegory of Purity, covered in a veil that seems almost transparent.
-The sculpture is housed in the Museo del Settecento Veneziano, Ca’ Rezzonico, Venice, and is a testament to Corradini’s technical virtuosity.
+The Bust of a Veiled Woman or Puritas is a marble female sculpture created by Corradini.
+The sculpture depicts a young woman, possibly an allegory of Purity, covered in an almost transparent veil.
+It is housed in the Museo del Settecento Veneziano, Ca’ Rezzonico, Venice, and is a testament to Corradini’s technical virtuosity.

-“Undine Rising from the Water” is a renowned sculpture created by the French artist Chauncey Bradley Ives.
-This exquisite marble statue is based on the mythological figure Undine, a water nymph or elemental being associated with water bodies such as rivers, lakes, and springs.
+“Undine Rising from the Water” is a renowned sculpture by French artist Chauncey Bradley Ives.
+This exquisite marble statue is based on the mythological figure Undine, a water nymph or elemental associated with water bodies such as rivers, lakes, and springs.

 Chauncey Bradley Ives, an American sculptor, completed “Undine Rising from the Water” in 1884.
 The sculpture depicts a graceful female figure emerging from the water.
 Undine is shown with flowing hair and a serene expression on her face, capturing a sense of enchantment and mystery.
 The sculpture beautifully portrays the moment of transition as Undine emerges from her watery realm into the mortal world.